ryjen/grand-schemes/README.md

 # grand-schemes

-a list of my project ideas, most obsolete, but some with gold
+a list of my project ideas, most obsolete, but some with gold.

+do not wish to share code because it is either really horrible, or a competitive advantage/ip.

 # Idiomatic Hello Worlds